-Ten States are developing implementation plans and learning more about UAS applications in highwayPR1 (June 2019) transportation.
-Thirty-four States are demonstrating and assessing UAS.
-Four States have institutionalized the use of UAS.
+Seven States are developing implementation plans and learning more about UAS applications in highway transportation.
+Thirty-three States are demonstrating and assessing UAS.
+Eight States have institutionalized the use of UAS.

 Value Capture: Capitalizing on the Value Created by Transportation